JustineLeleu/Becode/css-html/tim-berners-lee/README.md

 ## work progress

-This project was made in august 2023 during a formation at BeCode.
+This project was made in August 2023 during a formation at BeCode.